HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 [Total Blocking Time](https://web.dev/tbt/) (TBT) measures the total amount of time after First Contentful Paint (FCP) where the main thread was blocked for long enough to prevent input responsiveness.

+TBT is a lab metric and is often used as a proxy for field-based responsiveness metrics, such as INP, which can only be collected using real user monitoring, such as CrUX and RUMvision. <a hreflang="en" href="https://colab.research.google.com/drive/12lJmAABgyVjaUbmWvrbzj9BkkTxw6ay2">Lab-based TBT and field-based INP</a> are correlated, meaning TBT results generally reflect INP trends.
+A TBT below 200ms is considered good, but most mobile websites exceed this target significantly.

 {{ figure_markup(
   image="total-blocking-time-2024.png",
   caption="TBT per page by percentile.",